Load the tidyverse package, which includes ggplot2 and other data manipulation tools.

 # Add labels for the axes, title, subtitle, and caption.
 Also format these elements.

-labs(x = "Axis Title (in italics if included)",
+labs(x = "Axis Title",

 y = "",

-title = "This is the title of the chart, it should be in Arial bold, no\nlonger than two lines, and normally active",
+title = "This is the title of the chart, it should be in Neuton, no longer than two lines,\nand normally active",

-subtitle = "This is the subtitle, it should normally be a formal statistical subtitle",
+subtitle = "This is the subtitle, it should normally be a formal statistical subtitle\n",

 caption = "Source: This is the source in italics\n\nNotes: These are the notes in italics") +